sshahar1/introduction-to-data-engineering/src/slides/10-collecting2.md

+---
+title: "Collecting the data - considerations"
+---
 # Collecting the data
 * Your considerations should be:
     - How is the data “coming”?
 Files copied/uploaded, stream of data